OCA/server-ux/base_export_manager/README.rst

 =============

 * Activate the developer mode
-* Go to Settings > Users > Groups to select a user group
+* Go to Settings > Users & Companies > Groups to select a user group
 * Edit the group and go to the Access Rights tab
 * Uncheck the "Export Access" box on the object of your choice and save